Fast, Slow, and Tool-augmented Thinking for LLMs: A Review: Perspective of Cognitive Psychology

 Understanding the reasoning strategies of LLMs through the lens of cognitive psychology offers a powerful basis for both interpreting their behavior and guiding the design of more adaptive and effective reasoning systems.

 One of the foundational concepts in cognitive psychology is metacognition---the ability to monitor and regulate one’s own cognitive processes~\cite{flavell1979metacognition}.
 In humans, metacognitive skills enable strategic decision-making about when to rely on intuition versus when to engage in more effortful reasoning.
-Complementing this, dual-process theory~\citep{kahneman2011fast} distinguishes between two modes of thinking: System 1 (fast, automatic, intuitive) and System 2 (slow, effortful, analytical).
+Complementing this, dual-process theory~\cite{kahneman2011thinking} distinguishes between two modes of thinking: System 1 (fast, automatic, intuitive) and System 2 (slow, effortful, analytical).
 These two systems are not mutually exclusive but interact dynamically, with System 2 often regulating or overriding System 1 when deeper reflection is needed.
 Cognitive load theory~\cite{sweller1988cognitive} emphasizes that high-complexity tasks that exceed working memory capacity often necessitate the use of external aids or simplified representations to maintain performance.

 Analogously, the reasoning process of LLMs benefits from switching among fast, slow, and tool-augmented thinking, balancing efficiency and accuracy depending on task demands.
-Cognitive science continues to inspire the architectural and algorithmic design of LLMs, shaping how they reason, adapt, and interact in increasingly human-like ways.
+However, this analogy should be understood pragmatically rather than as a claim of cognitive equivalence.
+LLMs do not possess human working memory, phenomenological experience, or biologically grounded automaticity.
+Therefore, their fast, slow, and tool-augmented thinking should not be interpreted as direct counterparts of human System 1 and System 2 processes.
+Nevertheless, since LLMs can rely on internal parametric knowledge, engage in deliberate reasoning, and use external resources, cognitive science continues to inspire architectural and algorithmic design of LLMs, shaping how they reason, adapt, and interact in increasingly intelligent ways.